apache/helix/README.md

 Build Informations
 ------------------
-To deploy web site to Apache infrastructure: sh ./deploySite.sh -Dusername=uid -Dpassword=pwd uid is your asf id, pwd is the password
+To deploy web site to Apache infrastructure: sh ./deploySite.sh -Dusername=uid -Dpassword=pwd (-DskipTests if you don't want to run units tests) uid is your asf id, pwd is the password